 Incorporating and allowing an animal to assist in the play therapy process gives us the new field of Animal-Assisted Play Therapy.
 In Balance Studio utilizes dogs, specifically Baxter or Sarah, in the play therapy process to assist in facilitating growth and change.
 For example, we may set up an obstacle course for Baxter to complete or teach Sarah a new trick.
 In the process, we may have to problem-solve, use flexible thinking, learn to communicate effectively with the canine, collaborate, and use many other possible skills.
 Activities are chosen with the child’s goals in mind and are meant to give the child practice on working through challenges in the moment.
 Jamie is certified and trained by the International Association for Animal-Assisted Play Therapy, please visit their site for more information.

-These groups are designed to help children and teens further develop their social competencies in a dynamic and interactive environment with their peers.
-Groups are based on the Social Thinking methodologies, concepts, and clinical trainings.
-Groups are age- and skill-dependent.
-Concepts taught may include: self-awareness, joint attention, perspective taking, problem solving, emotional regulation, collaboration, and effective communication skills for school, home and community.
+Activities are designed and created to help children and teens further develop their social competencies in a dynamic and interactive environment.
+Combining Play Therapy/Animal Assisted Play Therapy with Social Thinking methodologies, concepts, and clinical trainings creates a win-win for social-emotional skill acquisition and fun.
+Concepts taught may include: self-awareness, joint attention, perspective-taking, problem-solving, emotional regulation, collaboration, and effective communication skills for school, home and community.
 To learn more about the Social Thinking methodologies and concepts, please visit Social Thinking.

 Emotional Freedom Techniques, also known as EFT or “Tapping” combines energy therapy with modern day “talk” psychology.
 A technique where East meets West, tapping involves utilizing your fingertips to tap on specific meridian endpoints on your face, head, and body while repeating out loud phrases that represent the “thing” that is bothering you or creating distress for you.
 Tapping is proving to be a powerful and easy to use technique for resolving and/or alleviating trauma, anxiety, fears, phobias, anger, limiting beliefs, and other physical or emotional symptoms.
 For more information on tapping, check out the organization that provided my training and introduced me to EFT.